That time when Toronto had an Organ Grinder

 Most childhood era birthdays tend to be innocuous vanilla affairs destined to end up mired in a pea soup of foggy memories, but no kids growing up in Toronto in the 1970s, 80s or 90s will probably ever forget if they attended a birthday party at The Organ Grinder at 58 Esplanade.

-Opened in the spring of 1975 and the only restaurant of its kind in all of Canada — "a musical pizza eatery" — the Organ Grinder served up an unforgettable mixture of ear piercing sonics, mouth-watering taste and visual mayhem.
+Opened in the spring of 1975 and the only restaurant of its kind in all of Canada, the "musical pizza eatery" served up an unforgettable mixture of ear piercing sonics, mouth-watering taste and visual mayhem.